22842219/SemanticParser4Graph/semantic_parser/README.md

 #### Graph Database Schema

-`schema.json` contains the following information for each node labels/edge types:
+We showcase the `department_management` domain in `schema.json` which contains the following information for each node labels/edge types:

 ```
 ":`department_management.department`": {